Heslington Hall

-Heslington Hall is a Grade II* listed manor house near the village of Heslington, North Yorkshire, England, within the city of York.
+Heslington Hall is an historic manor house near the village of Heslington, North Yorkshire, England, within the city of York.
 The hall is part of the campus of the University of York.

-The original house dated from 1565–8, but it was largely rebuilt in 1852-4.
-The present building comprises a central nine-bay two-storey block with attics and two two-storey wings at each end.
+The original house dated from 1565 to 1568, but it was largely rebuilt in 1852–4.
+The present building comprises a central nine-bay, two-storey block with attics and two two-storey wings at each end.
 It is built of brick in English bond with Magnesian Limestone ashlar dressings.

 History

-The original Manor house was constructed in 1565-8 for Sir Thomas Eynns, the Secretary and Keeper of the Seal to the Council of the North; and his wife Elizabeth.
-Eynns died in 1573 and the estate were sold in 1601 by his nephews to the Hesketh family.
-On the death of Thomas Hesketh in 1708, the Hall passed by marriage to the Yarburgh family, who lived in it for several generations.
-In 1719 Henrietta Yarburgh, 26, married playwright Sir John Vanbrugh at St. Lawrence Parish Church (then the parish church of half of Heslington, including the Hall).
+The original manor house was constructed in 1565–8 for Sir Thomas Eynns, the Secretary and Keeper of the Seal to the Council of the North; and his wife Elizabeth.
+Eynns died in 1573 and the estate was sold in 1601 by his nephews to the Hesketh family.
+On the death of Thomas Hesketh in 1708, the hall passed by marriage to the Yarburgh family, who lived in it for several generations.
+In 1719 Henrietta Yarburgh, 26, married playwright Sir John Vanbrugh at St. Lawrence Parish Church (then the parish church of half of Heslington, including the hall).
 The tombs of several members of the Hesketh and Yarburgh families can be seen in the churchyard of St Lawrence.
-Major Nicholas Yarburgh, who lived at the hall from 1825 to 1852 and was High Sheriff of Yorkshire for 1836, won the St Leger Stakes in 1839 with his horse Charles the Twelfth – one of the local pubs was subsequently named after him (the horse, not the major).
+Major Nicholas Yarburgh, who lived at the hall from 1825 to 1852 and was High Sheriff of Yorkshire in 1836, won the St Leger Stakes in 1839 with his horse Charles the Twelfth – one of the local pubs in Heslington was subsequently named after the horse.

 On the death of Nicholas in 1852, ownership passed to his nephew Yarburgh Greame of Sewerby Hall, Bridlington, who adopted the surname Yarburgh and commissioned architect Philip Charles Hardwick in 1854 to rebuild the hall in the Victorian Jacobethan style.
 Parts of the original manor house which were preserved include two staircase towers, the courtyard and the pendant stucco ceiling of the great hall.
 The house was inherited on his death in 1856 by his own nephew, George John Lloyd (who then added the name Yarburgh) and in 1875 by George's daughter, Mary Elizabeth Yarburgh.
 She had married George William Bateson in 1862 and he then assumed in 1876 the additional surname of de Yarburgh by Royal licence.
 He later became the 2nd Baron Deramore after the death of his brother in 1890.
 His two sons, Robert Wilfred de Yarburgh-Bateson (3rd Baron Deramore) (1865–1936) and George Nicholas de Yarburgh-Bateson (4th Baron Deramore) (1870–1943), occupied after him.